The best burger and fries in every state

 Pennsylvania: Burgatory, various locations

 With locations in and around Pittsburgh, Burgatory is well-loved for its custom burgers.
-Customers pick a patty (with options including beef, chicken, bison, wild crab and Vegan Veggie) and a bun (brioche, pretzel or lettuce wrap), then select from different rubs, cheeses, sauces and toppings.
+Customers pick a patty (with options including beef, chicken, bison, wild crab, and vegan) and a bun (brioche, pretzel, potato, or lettuce wrap), then select from different rubs, cheeses, sauces, and toppings.
 For those who prefer to stick to the menu, the Piggy Butter & Jelly comes recommended.

 Rhode Island: Chomp Kitchen & Drinks, Providence and Warren

 Serving classic burgers with a gourmet twist, Chomp Kitchen & Drinks has lots on the menu to catch your eye.
-With two locations – in Providence and Warren – this burger joint has plenty of innovative toppings.
-The House Burger, which is the most classic with smoked Gouda, cured bacon, lettuce, tomato and pickles, is unbeatable but for something a bit more adventurous, customers really rate the Mac and Cheese Burger.
+With two locations – Providence and Warren – this burger joint has plenty of innovative toppings.
+The signature House Burger, with smoked Gouda, cured bacon, lettuce, tomato, and pickles, is unbeatable, but for something a bit more adventurous, customers really rate the mac 'n' cheese burger.

 South Carolina: Sno-Cap Drive In, North Augusta